awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    For more information, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.

-   To block pod access to IMDS, add the `--disable-pod-imds` option to the following command\.
+   To block Pod access to IMDS, add the `--disable-pod-imds` option to the following command\.
 **Note**
 For more available flags and their descriptions, see [https://eksctl\.io/](https://eksctl.io/)\.